ijh85/courses-application--fundamentals-of-the-tensorflow-api-in-python/chapter1.md

 ---
-title: 'Application - Introduction to TensorFlow'
+title: 'Introduction to TensorFlow'
-description: 'Chapter description goes here.'
+description: 'This chapter introduces constants, variables, basic operations, and graph-based computation in the TensorFlow API for Python.'
 ---

 ## Constants and Variables